-Breaking down the content into pieces allows learners to take a breath and to reflect what they’ve just read.
-There’s nothing more off-putting then a wall of words.
-These pieces can appear in an organised manner on the same page or even different pages.
+Breaking down the content into pieces allows learners to take a breath and to reflect on what they’ve just read.
+There’s nothing more off-putting than a wall of words.
+These pieces can appear in an organised manner on the same page or even on different pages.
 This also assists in creating an effective narrative.

 In addition, animations go very well with progress indicators.
 Having a progress bar or small milestones give learners a sense of accomplishment and let them how much more content to expect.
 A carousel with progress dots, for example, breaks out the content, saves space and sets up a story.